joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Types, Variables, Logic, Numbers and Operations</summary>
-<p>To understand and differentiate among types of data, define constants and variables, print variables to the console using string interpolation, and to solve basic logic questions.
+<p>We expect fellows to understand and differentiate among types of data, define constants and variables, print variables to the console using string interpolation, and to solve basic logic questions.

-To be able to differentiate between number types (e.g Int vs Float), solve problems using integer operations, and apply newly learned information about numbers to conditionals.
+As well as, to be able to differentiate between number types (e.g Int vs Float), solve problems using integer operations, and apply newly learned information about numbers to conditionals.

 Swift provides its own versions of all fundamental C and Objective-C types including the following:
 </p>